aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/series/_index.md

 ```

+**Remarks**

+To get the actual values(corresponding to every point of this series) defined by this property, please use [PointValues](../pointvalues/).

 ### pointValues {#pointValues--}

 Readonly.
-Gets the values for the points of the series
+Gets the actual values that are used to plot every point of this series in the chart.

 ```javascript
 pointValues : ChartDataValue[];
 ```

+**Remarks**

+This property provides one convenient way to get the actual values corresponding to the data defined by [Series.Values](../series.values/), especially when the specified data source is external link, formula, ...etc.

 ### categoryValues {#categoryValues--}

 Readonly.
-Gets the category values of the series
+Gets the actual category values that are used to plot every point of this series in the chart.

 ```javascript
 categoryValues : ChartDataValue[][];
 ```

+**Remarks**

+This property provides one convenient way to get the actual values corresponding to the data defined by [Series.XValues](../series.xvalues/), especially when the specified data source is external link, formula, ...etc.

 ### valuesFormatCode {#valuesFormatCode--}